trandinhkhoa/cumulative_delta_khoa/README.md

         - Because `controllers` is already using only `Exchange`'s methods
         - The assignment did not ask for cumulative delta across all exchange.
 But I did it, with just 1 exchange, it does not make any difference anyway.
 It is only to demonstrate how easy it would be to add a new exchange as described just now, and the cumulative delta will automatically still the sum across all exchange.
         - While functionally the same, different exchanges might still have slightly different format for their response.
 So I created a `Trade` class to standardize the trade data (e.g size, buyer or seller, etc) so that the code is not coupled with the choice of any exchange.
+- **Future Improvement**
+    - If I have the chance to discuss and clarify more about the requirements, I would propose something like:
+        - Another idea is to open a websocket to https://www.kucoin.com/docs/websocket/spot-trading/public-channels/match-execution-data.
+Overtime, I will be able to accumulate a database of this info, and will be able to calculate the cumulative delta over the past several hours, days, weeks, etc.
+            - Pros:
+                - able to create our databases of all executed trades, allowing a richer set of features in the futures: e.g. calculate cumulative delta over a specific timeframe.
+            - Cons:
+                - storing individual trades for frequently traded pairs means storing a lot of data
+                    - calculating the delta over a specific timeframe over this huge dataset might be a challenge
+                        - a time-series database like `InfluxDB` might be useful

+        - Another idea is to open a websocket to this endpoint https://www.kucoin.com/docs/websocket/spot-trading/public-channels/symbol-snapshot.
+That way, I can accumulate the the `buy` and `sell` quantity for a given pair every 2 seconds.
+Then, when the user use my API to get the cumulative delta, I am not limited to the last 100 trades for a specific pair, but instead I will be able to return the cumulative delta since the start of the our application.